RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 In-flight:
 - Diagnostics: The data from the rocket and sensors are remotely collected.
 This will diagnose any in-flight issues with the rocket.
 - Recovery Mode: Once the motor burns out, recovery mode is enabled and the parachute is ejected.

-> **9.5.12 Usability requirements**<br>
-> Define usability (quality in use) requirements.
-Usability requirements and objectives for the software system include measurable effectiveness, efficiency, and satisfaction criteria in specific contexts of use.

 ### 3.4 Performance requirements